cwqt/site/posts/2025-10-24-the-union-building-gives-me-the-creeps.md

 neighbours goes something like: _"Hello, The Algorithm™ has placed us in close proximity due to the quantatative overlap of our personality metrics and interests - lovely to make your acquaintance!"_.
-U+NION needs the people that live there to form connections as lonely & isolated tenants are more likely to leave.
+U+NION needs the people that live there to form connections as lonely, isolated or conflicting tenants are more likely to leave.

-Besides from a roof over your head, for £90/pm you can join _U+_, their residents membership - gaining access to staff-hosted community events, free laundry, additional spaces etc. Looking into their Instagram reveals that such community events are primarily to the benefit of Vita Group: "pub crawls" route tenants between other nearby Vita Group owned buildings and bars, pizza nights source food in-house from Vita Group owned restaurants.
+Besides from a roof over your head, for £90/pm you can join _U+_, their residents membership - gaining access to staff-hosted community events, free laundry, additional spaces etc. Looking into their Instagram reveals that such community events are also primarily to the benefit of Vita Group: pub crawls route tenants between other nearby Vita Group owned buildings and bars, pizza nights source food in-house from Vita Group owned restaurants.
 The social life is a closed loop with all funds flowing upwards rather than between the local economy.
 Though they do also seem to intersperse non-profit-seeking activities like painting, yoga or knitting every now and then... so that's cool I guess.

-This comes across to me as a corporation mediating young people's social lives and perhaps cynically, the community built within serves as a value add to shareholders.
-The friendships tenants form may be real and may outlast their tenancy, but still, their formation is algorithmically engineered and extractive.
-The commodification of community itself.
-U+NION offers the aesthetic of community while retaining all structural power - a multi-national corporation designs their social life to minimize churn and thus increase profits.
+This comes across to me as a corporation mediating young people's social lives, and perhaps cynically - the community built within exists as a value-add to shareholders.
+The friendships tenants form are real, sure, and may outlast their tenancy, but still, their formation is algorithmically engineered and extractive.
+Just to be clear, I don't think U+NION is uniquely evil, but the trajectory _is_ the furthering of the commodification of community itself.
+They offer the aesthetic of community but retain all structural power - a multi-national corporation designs their social life to minimize churn and thus increase profits.

 Contrasted against history, previous generations of people formed communities through institutions they themselves controlled or co-created: churches (A neat